Home

-How To: Manage App Permissions on Android (No Root Required)
+How to Manage App Permissions on Android (No Root Required)

 When it comes to app permissions, Android takes an "all or nothing" approach.
 You have no granular control over what data apps can access, so the only way to prevent an app from seeing your location or starting up on boot, for instance, is to not install the app in the first place.